 With the next wave of snow and plummeting temperatures, frozen pipes continue to be a concern this winter.
-Water inside inadequately insulated pipes can freeze and exert pressure of up to 2,000 pounds per square inch, stopping water from flowing through the pipes, interrupting service to the home, or worse, pipes will rupture and cause costly damage.
+Usually, the main concern is having a secure roof on a home to prevent snow coming in and causing water damage and leakages, but with most homeowners visiting a site like seiroofing.com/roofing-services/roof-inspection/ and booking in for a roof inspection before the weather hit, their roofs have already been sealed and secured for the cold weather ahead.
+However, that does not stop water inside inadequately insulated pipes from freezing and exerting pressure of up to 2,000 pounds per square inch, stopping water from flowing through the pipes, interrupting service to the home, or worse, pipes will rupture and cause costly damage.
 In fact, frozen pipes are the second most common cause of home insurance claims in the U.S. according to the Insurance Information Institute (III).
 Thankfully, there are plenty of companies that offer plumbing services in Chapel Hill should the worst happen to your pipes.
 However, there are ways that you can try and prevent the need for professionals to intervene.

 The nonprofit Federal Alliance for Safe Homes (FLASH) recommends the following seven inexpensive tips to ensure your home is well insulated and save energy too.